micro-ROS/micro_ros_renesas2estudio_component/README.md

    3. Save the modification using `ctrl + s` and click on `Generate Project Content`.

 9. Build and run your project

 ## Micro XRCE-DDS transport configuration
 ### USB transport
-1. Copy the `transport_usb.c` file to the source directory.
+1. Copy the following files file to the source directory:
+      - `extra_sources/microros_transports/usb_transport.c`
+      - `extra_sources/microros_transports/usb_descriptor.c`
 2. Double click on the `configuration.xml` file of your project and go to the `Components` tab.
 3. Filter for `usb` and enable the `r_usb_basic` and `r_usb_pcdc` components: